nate-browne/CSE12_Redesign/PAs/PA2/README.md

 This is to prevent conflicts between the `std` namespace data structures/ADTs and ours, since they will have the exact same names as their `std` library equivalents.

 #### Compilation and Testing
 To compile, use the provided Makefile.
 If you just want to build the program, run `make build`.
 If you want to build and run, use `make prog`.
+For debugging, run `make debug`.

 *You are responsible for testing your own program.* We have the driver program available for you to use to assist, but do note that it will be on **you** to make sure that everything works as expected.